Grizzly Tales for Gruesome Kids (book): The Spaghetti Man

-Despite being closed and looking abandoned, once a year, a pasta factory whirs and chugs through the night.
-No one had ever been seen leaving and/or visiting and its original owner's whereabouts were unknown, but whenever it came to life, the front gates would open to allow a black car to drive out and back in.
-Then the gates would close and the factory would be quiet for another year without Venice noticing.
+Despite being closed and abandoned, once a year, a pasta factory in Venice whirs and chugs through the night.
+No one had ever been seen leaving and/or visiting and its original owner's whereabouts are unknown, but whenever it comes to life, the front gates open to allow a black car to drive out and back in.
+Then the gates close and the factory remains unused for another year.

 In the United Kingdom lives Timothy King, a boy who throws violent tantrums over every meal his mother gives him.
-His mother is terrible at discipline and fails to make her son listen to her, whereas her husband is an emotionally distant workaholic and uses army slang that often confuses Timothy and makes him misbehave more.
-One morning, Timothy picks up his plate full of breakfast and threw it at the kitchen sink, splattering the eggs against the window.
+His mother is terrible at discipline and fails to make her son listen to her, whereas her husband is an emotionally distant workaholic and uses army slang that often confuses Timothy and causes him to misbehave more.
+One morning, Timothy picks up his plate and throws it at the kitchen sink, splattering the Sunday roast against the window.
 As his mother cries in helpless despair, the front door makes an unlocking sound.
-Nervously, Mr King threatens he is in the army but takes his wife with him for support as he leaves the kitchen to investigate the hallway.
-Now alone, Timothy smells flour, and then spaghetti, and feels a suffocating pressure on his mouth like a hand trying to shut him up, except the "fingers" brushing his cheek feels like thin sticks.
+Nervously, Mr. King remarks to the intruder that he was in the army only to take his wife with him for support anyway as he leaves the kitchen to investigate the hallway.
+Now alone, Timothy smells flour, baking and then spaghetti.
+He suddenly feels a suffocating pressure on his mouth, like a hand trying to shut him up, except the "fingers" brushing his cheek feel like thin sticks.
 When his parents return to the kitchen, Timothy can breathe again and the smells disappear.

-His mother later theorises that The Spaghetti Man had just visited, explaining he kidnaps children who refuse to eat their dinners.
+For a while after the incident, to his mother's surprise, Timothy eats everything given to him.
+She later theorises that The Spaghetti Man had visited them that day, explaining he kidnaps children who refuse to eat their dinners and turns them into Pasta.
 She assumes Timothy has been spared and given a chance of redemption.
-Timothy scoffs at the tall tale, although he will eat everything served since.
+Timothy scoffs at the tall tale, despite having been eating his food these past days.
 This soon changes the next breakfast when Timothy reverts to his old behaviour when a plate of toast is placed in front of him.
-He rants about his hatred of the food and his family, and declares he will not eat it as he leaves the kitchen.
-Mrs. King followed and dragged him back to the table as she tells him she will not let him leave until he finishes.
+He rants about his hatred of the food and his family and declares he will not eat it as he leaves the kitchen.
+Pushed to her limit, Mrs. King follows and drags him back to the table as she tells him she will not let him leave until he finishes.